dr-leo/pandaSDMX/doc/usage.rst

     len(series_l)
     series_l[5].key
     set(s.key.FREQ for s in data.series)
-    daily = (s for s in data.series if s.key.FREQ == 'D')

-We see that this dataset comprises 16 time series of four different period lengths: annual, semestrial, quarterly, and daily.
+We see that this dataset comprises 16 time series of several different period lengths.
-As we want to write some data to a pandas DataFrame, we must not mix up the time spans.
-We decided to single out daily data.

 Writing to pandas
 ::::::::::::::::::::::

+As we want to write data to a pandas DataFrame rather than an iterator of pandas Series, we must not mix up the time spans.
+Therefore, we
+single out the daily data first.
 The :meth:`pandasdmx.api.Response.write` accepts an optional iterable to select a subset of the series contained in the dataset.
-Thus we can now generate our pandas DataFrame:
+Thus we can now generate our pandas DataFrame from daily exchange rate data only:

 .. ipython:: python

+    daily = (s for s in data.series if s.key.FREQ == 'D')
     cur_df = data_resp.write(daily)
     cur_df.shape
     cur_df.tail()